 Here's an example of a template using the Libre Baskerville font: Blue Modern Building Art Museum Club Fundraising Poster

 Related article: How to use fonts effectively

 Bebas Neue is a favorite out there in the design-sphere.
 It’s condensed and clean form makes it excellent to use for headings.
 The rounded comparison of Bebas to Montserrat makes for a tidy and contemporary pairing.

 Lora has brushed curves that make it a very elegant and sophisticated typeface.
-The effect of using the italic and regular togther is charming and feminine.
+The effect of using italic and regular together is charming and feminine.